Hebrew: mishpat (מִשְׁפָּט) – judgment, justice, ordinance

 - Guilt Offering?: Emphasis on restitution or resolving guilt.
 1) Unintentional violations of holy/set apart things 2) Unintentional sins against specific commandments of God which are not to be done.
 3) Intentional sins involving deceit.

-25. Leaving Gleanings for the Poor
+#LoveNeighbor Leaving Gleanings for the Poor Deuteronomy 24:19-22

-- Penalty or Consequence: No explicit penalty, but compliance brings blessing; violation risks curses (Deut.
+- No explicit penalty, but compliance brings blessing; violation risks curses (Deut.
 28:15-68).

-- Offering or Ransom: None; leaving gleanings fulfills the command.
+- None; leaving gleanings fulfills the command.

 - Commands which are to be done and are not does not fit into any offering's definition?
 Intentionally not doing or doing something which is a do not, does not fit into any offerings definition?